 Most of the Mills 50 district is composed of buildings that are older, mid-century strip malls.
 Because these boring cinderblock buildings, while functional, don’t offer much aesthetic appeal, artists have been commissioned to use the sides of the buildings like blank canvases to make their mark.
 These murals has given the area new life and vibrancy, and it is easy to spend your weekend exploring the neighborhood to fill up your Instagram with these beautiful and fun pieces.

 Not only will you find epic murals on the side of buildings, but you will also see smaller pieces on everything from drains to electrical boxes, fences, and even dumpsters receive this special artistic touch.
+Professionals has the knowledge, experience, and highly specialized state-of-the-art equipment to develop and install all types of drainage systems for your sports field, golf course, residential, commercial, or other large scale site, for more info on EasyMerchant.
 Most of the art has a street art aesthetic to it, adding to the urban vibe of this fun neighborhood.

 Great Cheap Eats and Dive Bars

 The Mills 50 district is one of the best places to go for a fun night out followed by some good, cheap eats.
 It’s no wonder this district is a favorite of the 20-something crowd as it is easy on their wallet and their dollar can go just a bit further.